Interpretation Guidelines Manual British Columbia Employment Standards Act and Regulations

 ESA Section 66 – Director may determine employment has been terminated

-This section explains the director’s authority in determining when employment has been terminated due to a substantial alteration of employment conditions.
+This section explains the director’s authority to determine that employment has been terminated due to a substantial alteration of a condition of employment.
 This concept is referred to in common law as “constructive dismissal”.

 66. If a condition of employment is substantially altered, the director may determine that the employment of an employee has been terminated.